3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning

-Furthermore, our model can be used to synthesize 2D projections of contrast agent $\mu_c(\bm{x}, t)$ following Eq.~\ref{eq:naive redenring loss} given any desired viewpoints with timestamps.
-By altering the integral variable, we can similarly render $(1-p(\bm{x}))\mu_s(\bm{x})$ and $p(\bm{x})\mu_d(\bm{x},t)$, which corresponds to the static and dynamic components of $\mu_c(\bm{x}, t)$, respectively.
-Fig.~\ref{fig:proj_compare}(b) presents a subset of these renderings from the testing frames.
-These images clearly demonstrate that our model not only achieves a clear separation between static and dynamic components but also provides high-quality novel view synthesis, as evident when compared to the ground truth shown in Fig.~\ref{fig:proj_compare}(c).
-In this case, the PSNR and SSIM metrics averaged over the testing set are 33.41$\mathrm{dB}$ and 0.811, respectively.
+Our model synthesizes 2D DSA images given desired viewpoints and timestamps via volume rendering with $\mu_c(\bm{x}, t)$ (\cref{eq:modelrendering}), and can also render the decomposed static $(1-p(\bm{x}))\mu_s(\bm{x})$ and dynamic $p(\bm{x})\mu_d(\bm{x},t)$ components.
+The rendered projections (\cref{fig:proj_compare}(b)) demonstrate a clean static-dynamic separation and exhibit high fidelity DSA image synthesis compared to ground truth (\cref{fig:proj_compare}(c)), achieving PSNR/SSIM of 33.41$\mathrm{dB}$/0.811.

-In contrast, when we apply the naive solution to render $\mu_s(\bm{x})$, $\mu_d(\bm{x},t)$, and $\mu_c(\bm{x}, t)$ as depicted in Fig.~\ref{fig:proj_compare}(a), the results are significantly different.
-The decomposition between static and dynamic components appears ambiguous, resulting in inferior synthesized DSA images characterized by blurring and loss of details.
-The PSNR and SSIM metrics degrade to 30.29$\mathrm{dB}$ and 0.777, respectively.
+In contrast, rendering $\mu_s(\bm{x})$, $\mu_d(\bm{x},t)$, and $\mu_c(\bm{x}, t)$ with the naive solution yields significantly different results as shown in \cref{fig:proj_compare}(a).
+The static-dynamic decomposition appears ambiguous, resulting in inferior synthesized DSA images with blurring and loss of details.
+PSNR/SSIM degrade to 30.44$\mathrm{dB}$/0.777, respectively.
 This further demonstrates the effectiveness of our proposed vessel probability field.